slashid/laravel/README.md

 #### How to register webhooks

 To register a new webhook for the current website use the following command.
-You are required to define a unique name for it, in this example we're using `my_laravel_webhook`.
+You are required to define a unique name for it, in this example, we're using `my_laravel_webhook`.

 ```
 php artisan slashid:webhook:register my_laravel_webhook
 ```

-By default, the webhook is registered with the triggers: `PersonDeleted_v1`, `PersonLoggedOut_v1` and `PasswordChanged_v1`.
+By default, the webhook is registered with the triggers: `PersonDeleted_v1`, `PersonLoggedOut_v1`, and `PasswordChanged_v1`.
 You can specify which triggers to register, listing the triggers separated by space:

 ```
 php artisan slashid:webhook:register my_laravel_webhook PasswordChanged_v1 VirtualPageLoaded_v1 AuthenticationFailed_v1
 ```

-You can run `slashid:webhook:register` as many times as you want, if there is already a webhook registered to that URL, it will be updated and the list of triggers will be overriden.
+You can run `slashid:webhook:register` as many times as you want, if there is already a webhook registered to that URL, it will be updated and the list of triggers will be overridden.

 #### How to test webhooks locally

 You can test webhooks in your local development environment with a tool such as [ngrok](https://ngrok.com/), then use the option `--base-url` to register a webhook with the proxy.

-For instance, if you are running Laravel on port 8080, you can proxy you local environment with ngrok with:
+For instance, if you are running Laravel on port 8080, you can proxy your local environment with ngrok with:

 ```
 ngrok http 8000
 ```

-The ngrok comamnd-line will then display data about your proxy, such as:
+The ngrok command-line will then display data about your proxy, such as:

 ```
 Forwarding                    https://2f45-2804-14c-483-983f-b323-32f2-4714-1609.ngrok-free.app -> http://localhost:8000
 ```

-Then, you can register a webservice to the proxy URL, with the following command:
+Then, you can register a web service to the proxy URL, with the following command:

 ```
 php artisan slashid:webhook:register proxied_webhook PasswordChanged_v1 --base-url=https://2f45-2804-14c-483-983f-b323-32f2-4714-1609.ngrok-free.app